Course Offerings

 Commercial Craft Brewing

-Students will also complete the NC ABC Responsible Alcohol Seller/Server Program (RASP) certification as part of their training.
-Through RASP, you will learn: prevention of sales to underage persons and intoxicated persons, acceptable forms of identification and how to spot fake or altered IDs, dram shop laws, happy hour laws, hours of sale, and other laws, and how to protect your business, the public, and yourself.
-RASP training is essential for front-of-house employees, volunteers, seasonal workers, and managers in the craft beer industry.
+Students also complete the N.C.
+ABC Responsible Alcohol Seller/Server Program (RASP) certification as part of their training.
+Through RASP, students learn prevention of sales to underage persons and intoxicated persons, acceptable forms of identification and how to spot fake or altered IDs, dram shop laws, happy hour laws, hours of sale and other laws, as well as how to protect your business, the public and yourself.
+RASP training is essential for front-of-house employees, volunteers, seasonal workers and managers in the craft beer industry.

 Graduates of the Wake Tech Craft Brewing program have found successful employment in dozens of breweries across North Carolina.
-Several students have opened their own brewery right here in the Triangle.
-Whether you are just exploring an interest, want to improve your brewing skills, or desire to open your own brewery, this course is a must!
+Several students have opened their own breweries.
+Whether you are just exploring an interest, want to improve your brewing skills or desire to open your own brewery, this course is a must!

 Commercial Craft Brewing is the first course required to complete the Wake Tech Certificate in Beer Brewing.
-Upon completing BDF-3600B2 students are eligible to participate in a Work-Based Learning Internship WBL-3100G3 course and will receive the certificate after a minimum of 120 hours of on-the-job training.
+Upon completing BDF-3600B2, students are eligible to participate in a Work-Based Learning internship (WBL-3100G3) and will receive the certificate after a minimum of 140 hours of on-the-job training.

 Course Objectives

-Students will be to prepared for entry level work in a brewery through hands-on instruction and lecture.
-Upon completion, students will have the skills and knowledge to perform basic duties in a commercial brewery such as wort production, cellar management, packaging, cleaning and sanitation.
+Prepare students for entry-level work in a brewery through hands-on instruction and lecture.
+Upon completion, students will have the skills and knowledge to perform basic duties in a commercial brewery, such as wort production, cellar management, packaging cleaning and sanitation.

 Outline of Instruction